 While sitting at a stoplight in torrential rain,

 I became emotionally overwhelmed.
-I had to pull over to the road's shoulder.
+I had to pull over onto the road's shoulder.

 "What is going to happen now?
 What can you tell me, daddy?"

 Blubbering, I looked up and saw double rainbows busting out of the rain clouds.
 I had never seen double rainbows!